 The Wine Bar at Thrive City, San Francisco

 To open along Terry Francois Blvd next to Chase Center.
-As of mid 2021, several shops have already opened here.
-More are on their way – including The Wine Bar, slated to open here sometime by August 2021.
+As of mid 2022, several shops have already opened here.
+More are on their way including The Wine Bar, slated to open here sometime by end of 2022.
 Once it opens we will visit and will update our notes and photographs here.

 For more information, visit: www.oxbowine.com or the main Oxbow website